percept-denigrate/muscli/README.md

 ## dotfiles

+The `.muscli` directory contains a few files:

-The `data` file contains a few data pieces for the program:
+A `data` file including a few data pieces for the app:
-- number of days in the program
+- number of days in the workout program
-- number of the workout the last time the program was called
+- number of the workout the last time the app was called
-- date when the program was last called
+- date when the app was last called

+A file for each workout in the program, named according to their order in the program starting from 0.